newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/site-safety-permits.md

 ---
 ## Safety Permits

-* **Fire protection permits**: Obtain any fire prevention or burglar alarm permits from your local fire department
+* **Fire protection permits**: Obtain any fire protection or burglar alarm permits from your local fire department
 * **`Certificate of Occupancy or Approval|certificate-occupancy`**: If you've completed site renovations, it's time to obtain a Certificate of Occupancy or Approval from your local building/construction department
 * **`Life Hazard Use|life-hazard-use` or `Non-Life Hazard Use|non-life-hazard-use` registration**: If your business is considered a Life Hazard Use, [register with the state Division of Fire Safety](https://firesolutions.dca.nj.gov/); for Non-Life Hazard Use, register with your `Local Enforcing Agency|local-enforcing-agency` .
 Your Use Type depends on whether your business poses a significant fire hazard.